Your browser version is not updated, please update it.

 Climate Change Strategy

-Poste Italiane identifies and analyzes the risks related to climate change taking into account different drivers - attributable to two macro-environments (transition risks and physical risks) – reported below.
-Against these identified risks and associated with each driver, Poste Italiane, in addition to defining the related opportunities, provides specific mitigation actions.
+In order to classify climate-related risks and opportunities, Poste Italiane takes different drivers into consideration referring to two macro-areas (transition and physical risks).
+In addition to defining the associated opportunities, the Group provides for specific mitigation measures to respond to the risks identified and associated with each driver.
+Poste Italiane defined a perimeter in the risk assessment process that takes into consideration not only direct activities, but also downstream and upstream operations, including customers in the final analysis, given that they are the main beneficiaries of Group products.
 In fact, in the coming decades, a rise in average temperatures of 3 degrees Celsius compared to the pre-industrial era could trigger disastrous chain effects.
-The fight against climate change, therefore, is not an option but a must.
-Thus, it is necessary to consider these aspects in the definition of strategies and operational activities of companies.
+The combat against climate change, therefore, is not an option but a must.
+It is thereforenecessary to consider these aspects in the definition of strategies and operational activities of companies.

 RISK RISK POTENTIAL SIGNIFICANT IMPACTS FOR POSTE ITALIANE MAIN RISK MANAGEMENT ACTIONS AND TOOLS